full

 Speaker:

-He needed to be done even he'd never had an experience so jarring as
+he’d never had an experience so jarring

 Speaker:

-to see his whole life before him.
+as to see his whole life behind him.

 Speaker: